Cirkit Designer Logo

 Common Applications and Use Cases

-• Industrial Automation: Used in control panels and relay systems.
+• Industrial Automation: Used in PLC systems and other automation setups.

 • Prototyping: Ideal for testing and development of electronic circuits.

-• Signal and Power Distribution: Ensures stable connections in signal and power circuits.
+• Power Distribution: Ensures reliable connections in power management systems.

 Technical Specifications